-By the end of 2021, centralised cryptocurrency exchanges reported trading volumes of more than US$14 trillion, compared to a mere US$1.8 trillion in 2020.
-The 689% increase comes as no surprise as mainstream adoption of cryptocurrency soared over the years, with low barriers of entry to many bright-eyed casual investors.
+By the end of 2021, centralised digital assets exchanges reported trading volumes of more than US$14 trillion, compared to a mere US$1.8 trillion in 2020.
+The 689% increase comes as no surprise as mainstream adoption of cryptocurrencies and other digital assets soared over the years, with low barriers of entry to many bright-eyed casual investors.

-Among more than 10,000 cryptocurrencies, stablecoins like the USD Coin (USDC) are popular and widely-adopted, thanks to their stability in the volatile cryptocurrency market.
+Among more than 10,000 digital assets, stablecoins like the USD Coin (USDC), StraitsX Singapore Dollar (XSGD) and Indonesian Rupiah (XIDR) are popular and widely-adopted, thanks to their stability in the volatile digital assets market.

-These coins seek to achieve this level of stability by tying the coin’s value to existing assets such as gold or fiat currencies.
-They’re generally considered a release valve for volatile cryptocurrencies, allowing users to move in and out of different cryptocurrencies without a significant impact on price.
+These coins seek to achieve this level of stability by tying the coin’s value to existing assets such as fiat currencies, commodities, other cryptocurrencies, or through algorithms.
+They are generally considered a release valve for volatile cryptocurrencies, allowing users to move in and out of different cryptocurrencies or transact with other digital assets like NFTs, without a significant impact on price.

 For example, one USDC can always be redeemed for one US Dollar, giving it a stable price.
-Similarly, one XSGD and one XIDR can always be redeemed for one Singapore Dollar and one Indonesian Rupiah respectively on the StraitsX platform.
+Similarly, one XSGD and one XIDR can always be redeemed for one Singapore Dollar and one Indonesian Rupiah respectively on StraitsX.

 There are four types of stablecoins:

 When you think of the word “stablecoin”, the first few that you think about are probably USDC, XSGD, and XIDR, among many others.
 Such stablecoins are backed (or collateralised) at a 1:1 ratio with a fiat currency like the US Dollar, the Singapore Dollar, or the Indonesian Rupiah.
 Theoretically, for each stablecoin that is minted, there should be real fiat currency safeguarded in a bank account behind it.